 Can someone in multiple groups still message restricted users? | Yes, users in both groups usually retain access unless explicitly blocked. |

-Can replies be blocked too? | By default, only initiating messages is restricted. |
+Can replies be blocked, too? | By default, only initiating messages is restricted. |

-Can we change rules later? | Absolutely.
+Can we change the rules later? | Absolutely.
 You can update or remove rules at any time. |